ncatlab/nlab-content/pages/2/5/4/0/452/content.md

 starting at $aba^{-1}$.
 This homotopy is the required one and its other end gives a well defined element ${}^a b \in \pi_1(F)$ (abusing notation by confusing paths and their homotopy classes).
 With this action $(\pi_1(F), \pi(E), \pi_1(i))$ is a crossed module.
 This will not be proved here, but is not that difficult.
+(Of course,  secretly, this example is 'really' the same as the previous one since a fibrtion of simplicial groups is just morphism that is an epimorphism in each degree, and the fibre is thus just a normal simplicial subgroup.
+What is fun is that this generalises to 'higher dimensions'.)